We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 A Nurx medical professional will only prescribe medications if they are safe for a person to use, based on the medical information they provide.

-However, individuals are encouraged to consult their doctor before consulting with Nurx.
+However, individuals should consult their doctor before consulting with Nurx.

 How long does Nurx take to process?

-Customers can expect to receive their prescription within 3–5 business days, while individuals can also opt for expedited delivery.
+Customers can expect to receive their prescription within 3–5 business days.
+People also have the option to pay for expedited delivery.

 Does Nurx automatically refill my birth control?